“Just do it.”

-Just run that mile.”
+“Just run that mile.”

 But Nike’s latest choice of campaign — involving former quarterback Colin Kaepernick — tweaks the message.

 Many people are protesting Kaepernick’s involvement, complaining that the legendary shoe company is promoting disrespect for the American flag.

-In my view, that’s hardly the issue.
+In my opinion, there’s a more foundational issue.
 Patriotism, veterans, the anthem…nearly all that’s been discussed about the issue of NFL kneeling…misses the most profound point.

 I go back to Steve Martin.
 In his “Grandmother’s Song” from the hit comedy album Let’s Get Small, the ultra-original comedian gives life advice.
 As the song rolls on, his suggestions become more absurd.
 And horrible.
 The first verse: